 All of the features above make the enclosures extremely rigid and very very heavy.
 The Yamaha NS-1000 M are very impressive speakers.

 The quality and clarity of treble and midrange is astonishing, even by modern standards.
 Vocals sound very realistic and transparent.
 There is plenty of air around the instruments, which is especially noticeable on live recordings and gives a great sense of having artists performing in your living room.
-I would not necessary say that the sound stage is particularly deep, but despite this, the NS1000 are still very engaging.
+I would not necessary say that the sound stage is particularly deep, but despite this, the Yamaha NS-1000 are still very engaging.
 If I was to criticise anything about the treble and midrange, I would say that sometimes they sound too analytical, and therefore, cold.
-There are some recordings that just sound better on other speakers like the previously mentioned Celestion Ditton 66, which ultimately are not as transparent but they are warm sounding speakers.
-Good examples are tracks from album Spirit & The Blues by Eric Bibb.
+There are some recordings that just sound better on other speakers like the previously mentioned Celestion Ditton 66, which ultimately are not as transparent but they are warmer sounding speakers.
+A good example of that is In My Father’s House by Eric Bibb which just sounds a lot more enjoyable on the Celestions.

 Yamaha NS-1000 M are very impressive speakers with great sound clarity and resolution.
-So far, these are the most transparent speakers I have ever heard.
+So far, these are one of most transparent speakers I have ever heard.
 Very analytical – not for people who like gentle and sweet sound though.
 Exceptional treble and midrange but not the best bass.

 |Balance of Sound:|